Teaching about Veterans Day in special education

 Color in the correct date

-I am not always a big “arts and craft” person, but we did add some to this unit, and my kiddos loved doing them.
-I had one for my students who were able to cut and paste on their own, and one for students who could not.
+I am not always a big “arts and crafts” person, but we did add some to this unit, and my kiddos loved doing them.
+I had one for my students who could cut and paste on their own, and one for those who could not.

 easier art project